-- Implements daylight saving time year-round in Washington State, if authorized by the United States Congress. - If year-round daylight saving time is not authorized by Congress, requires a review of the potential impact the time zone has on communities along the border between Washington and other states to determine whether the state should seek authorization through the U.S. Department of Transportation to change the state to Mountain Standard Time year-round. - Requires the Department of Commerce to review impacts the state time zone and daylight saving time have on commerce in the state and to report findings and recommendations regarding a change in the state time zone to the appropriate committees of the Legislature. - Requires the Department of Commerce to provide notice of the effective date to affected parties, the chief clerk of the House of Representatives, the secretary of the Senate, the Office of the Code Reviser, and others as deemed appropriate by the Department of Commerce.
+- Implements daylight saving time as the year-round standard time in Washington State, if authorized by the United States Congress. - If year-round daylight saving time is not authorized by Congress, requires a review of the potential impact the time zone has on communities along the border between Washington and other states to determine whether the state should seek authorization through the U.S. Department of Transportation to change the state to Mountain Standard Time year-round. - Requires the Department of Commerce to review impacts the state time zone and daylight saving time have on commerce in the state. - Repeals RCW 1.20.051 (daylight saving time).